-As the investment approach of funds in an IA sector can vary, we also assess each fund against a customised peer group (where applicable).
-The funds in the customised peer groups are proposed by Broadridge on the basis that they are more directly comparable than other funds in the IA Sector.
+As the investment approach of funds in a sector can vary, we also assess each fund against a customised peer group (where applicable).
+The funds in the customised peer groups are proposed by Broadridge on the basis that they are more directly comparable than other funds in the sector.

-In addition, our Product Strategy team undertakes an internal assessment of charges which is based on our pricing framework and with a view to ensuring that our pricing is fair.
+In addition, we undertake an internal assessment of charges which is based on our pricing framework and with a view to ensuring that our pricing is fair.
 This analysis is conducted across all share classes and includes comparison vis-à-vis peers and our pricing framework.
 Targeted fee reductions are then proposed as appropriate.
+Where a fund is bespoke in nature, it is not comparable to other funds and therefore has no peer group that we can compare the fund's charges against.
+We have noted this in the individual fund pages.